bnilesh/mslearn-ai-agents/Instructions/07-build-agent-in-vs-code.md

 ## Summary

-In this exercise, you used the Azure AI Foundry VS Code extension to create an AI agent with MCP server tools.
+In this exercise, you used the Microsoft Foundry VS Code extension to create an AI agent with MCP server tools.
 The agent can access external data sources and APIs through the Model Context Protocol, enabling it to provide up-to-date information and interact with various services.
 You also learned how to test the agent in the playground and generate sample code for programmatic interaction.

 ## Clean up

-When you've finished exploring the Azure AI Foundry VS Code extension, you should clean up the resources to avoid incurring unnecessary Azure costs.
+When you've finished exploring the Microsoft Foundry VS Code extension, you should clean up the resources to avoid incurring unnecessary Azure costs.

 ### Delete your agents

-1. In the Azure AI Foundry portal, select **Agents** from the navigation menu.
+1. In the Microsoft Foundry portal, select **Agents** from the navigation menu.

 1. Select your agent and then select the **Delete** button.